openedx/edx-documentation/en_us/install_operations/source/configuration/user_retire/implementation_overview.rst

 An entry in the ``UserRetirementStatus`` table is added, and their state set to ``PENDING``.

-By default, the **Delete My Account** button is disabled, preventing account deletions.
-For information about how to enable account deletion, see :ref:`waffle-switch-for-ux`.
+By default, the **Delete My Account** section is visible and the button is enabled, allowing account deletions to queue up.
+The ``ENABLE_ACCOUNT_DELETION`` feature in django settings toggles the visibility of this section.
+See :ref:`django-settings`.

 ================
 Third Party Auth